Radiocarbon dating of the Shroud of Turin

 The Shroud of Turin, a linen cloth that tradition associates with the crucifixion and burial of Jesus, has undergone numerous scientific tests, the most notable of which is radiocarbon dating, in an attempt to determine the relic's authenticity.
 In 1988, scientists at three separate laboratories dated samples from the Shroud to a range of 1260–1390 AD, which coincides with the first certain appearance of the shroud in the 1350s and is much later than the burial of Jesus in 30 or 33 AD.
 Aspects of the 1988 test continue to be debated.

 Despite some technical concerns that have been raised about radiocarbon dating of the Shroud, no radiocarbon-dating expert has asserted that the dating is substantially unreliable.
 In 2019, an editor of Nature (the journal in which the radiocarbon dating study was published) stated that "Nothing published so far on the shroud ... offers compelling reason to think that the 1989 study was substantially wrong – but apparently it was not definitive either".

 Background

-1978: the creation of S.Tu.R.P.
+1978: the creation of the Shroud of Turin Research Project

 The idea of scientifically dating the shroud had first been proposed in the 1960s, but permission had been refused because the procedure at the time would have required the destruction of too much fabric (almost 0.05 sq m ≅ 0.5 sq ft).
-The development in the 1970s of new techniques for radio-carbon dating, which required much smaller quantities of source material, prompted the Roman Catholic Church to found the Shroud of Turin Research Project (S.Tu.R.P.), which involved about 30 scientists of various religious faiths, including non-Christians.
+The development in the 1970s of new techniques for radio-carbon dating, which required much smaller quantities of source material, prompted the Roman Catholic Church to found the Shroud of Turin Research Project (STURP), which involved about 30 scientists of various religious faiths, including non-Christians.

-The S.Tu.R.P. group initially planned to conduct a range of different studies on the cloth, including radio-carbon dating.
+The STURP group initially planned to conduct a range of different studies on the cloth, including radio-carbon dating.
 A commission headed by chemist Robert H. Dinegar and physicist Harry E. Gove consulted numerous laboratories which were able at the time (1982) to carbon-date small fabric samples.
 The six labs that showed interest in performing the procedure fell into two categories, according to the method they utilised: